6 week intensive program

 Will I be an engineer after this?

 No. You’ll be knowledgeable about different coding languages, you’ll know how to write basic programs and web pages and you’ll have a deeper understanding of the principles behind web development, but you will by no means be an engineer.
 This is not for product managers who want to transition from product management into engineering.
+This is for managers who want to become more confident with the technical aspects of product development and working with engineers.

 I’ve tried learning online before.
 What’s different about this?